 “I mean if a guy wants to feed me…” Kandy smiled for a moment before looking back up at him from the window and clocking the slick grin that was now plastered on his face.
 “What, why you lookin’ at me like that?”

 “No reason.”
 His fingers brushed forward on the table as if discarding unimportant cards in an unseen hand.
 His expression faded back to a more relaxed, but unreadable state.
 Miguel was rather amused by all this and telling her what he did for a living would’ve put a stop to wherever this conversation was going.
-As such, he deftly sidestepped having to give her a clarification.
+As such, he deftly sidestepped having to give her any sort of clarification for now.

 Kandy had the option of either pressing the subject or kicking back and waiting.
 As a Gemini who was always filled with questions and a desire to know and understand nearly everything in her environment, the Scorpio with his inherently mysterious and complicated nature both exhausted and expanded her capacity for patience.
 Rationalizing it couldn’t be anything too serious, she was letting it ride.
 “Do you cook for your family a lot?”

 “I don’t let them starve or nothin’ like that.”

 “What happens if I fall in love with whoever runs that place.
 No lie, they got some really fuckin’ good food there.
 That’d totally suck for you.
 He brings me out a plate of something to try in the middle of our date and I fall in love with him for it.”

-His fingers rapped on the table top for a moment before quickly patting out a little rhythm on the table’s edge and sitting back, “I’ll take you to that restaurant and that motherfucker might be able to cook better than me, but he’s got no fuckin’ idea how to make you cum like I do.
+His fingers rapped on the tabletop for a moment before quickly patting out a little rhythm on the table’s edge and sitting back, “I’ll take you to that restaurant and that motherfucker might be able to cook better than me, but he’s got no fuckin’ idea how to make you cum like I do.
 So I ain’t worried about shit, mi corazón.”

 Kandy immediately covered her face with a hand to hide her blushing while the other was used to jokingly push him away as he went in for a kiss.
 “Stop!”